armanh3k/Football-Outcome-Predictions/README.md

 - Win streak of Home and Away team
 - and many more!

 A pipeline was created to create all the features for each league table supplied already.
 The pipeline is created assuming the user has downloaded given football dataset to their local directory.
-The format of the football dataset is shown below:
+An example of the format of the football dataset is shown below with 2020/21 Premier League table:

 | Home_Team      | Away_Team   | Result | Link                                                                      | Season | Round | League         |
 |----------------|-------------|--------|---------------------------------------------------------------------------|--------|-------|----------------|